brampat/security/publications/2019-02-20_passwords_fun_with_numbers/README.md

 |SCRYPT|          0 seconds|              0 seconds|      257 days |                  0 seconds|      7 millennia|        4315 millennia|             1 years|          4 millennia|   61896203 millennia|  499091712 millennia|  5892 millennia|  619362484440218540083273 millennia|  4990917129733939797641068 millennia| 1071244283667726612398364577081958143555144 millennia|  63066303068106908019536834231135173536147456070425266036272867978024153403703667769100369619337160688007109621342311554049017274442587423 millennia|
 |BCRYPT|          0 seconds|              0 seconds|      24 years |                 18 seconds|    257 millennia|      148355 millennia|            37 years|        144 millennia| 2128016931 millennia|17158978346 millennia|202577 millennia|21293936931227968043393271 millennia|171589783461929580651041838 millennia|36829819027504875713598535392263101001502215 millennia|2168245435839920130422766646577474702715978691252418440267638889060478672350818469539930727145339017485136206597393812005684151802873264060 millennia|

 As you can see, the time required to crack these password-patterns decreases dramatically.
 A 10-length lowercase password becomes within reach even when hashed with scrypt.
-An 8-length alphanumeric (no symbols!) password can be cracked within hours if no proper 'slow' hashing algorithm is used.
+An 8-length alphanumeric (no symbols!) password can be cracked within hours if no proper 'slow' hash-function is used.
 What's more suprising though, is the difference in length to 'fix' these speed-gains.

 |      |Decimal|Lowercase|UPPERCASE|Alphanumeric|ASCII|Symbol|Alphanumeric or symbol|UTF8|English words|Dictionary Words|USA Cities|Cities|
 |------| ----: | ------: | ------: | ---------: |----:|----: | -------------------: |---:| ----------: | -------------: | -------: | ---: |